 There are a number of terrific birding spots nearby, ranging from wetlands with Rufescent Tiger-Heron, White-throated Crake, and a profusion of orioles, tanagers, hummingbirds, and flycatchers, to Parque Metropolitano, an amazingly rich tract of forest on the edge of Panama City that hosts Lance-tailed Manakin, Rosy Thrush-Tanager, and even the unpredictable Pheasant Cuckoo.

-Central Panama can also produce an excellent list of tropical mammals with brown-throated three-toed sloth, Hoffman’s two-toed sloth, mantled howler monkey, white-faced capuchin, Geoffroy’s tamarin, capybara, kinkajou, and northern tamandua among the possibilities.
+Central Panama can also produce an excellent list of tropical mammals with Brown-throated Three-toed Sloth, Hoffman’s Two-toed Sloth, Mantled Howler Monkey, White-faced Capuchin, Western Night Monkey, Geoffroy’s Tamarin, Capybara, Kinkajou, White-nosed Coati, and Northern Tamandua among the possibilities.

-Good (Tower) and excellent (Lodge) accommodations and delicious food (both places); all nights at two locations, except for hotel on last night; A/C train ride along Panama Canal; easy to moderate (Tower) to some steep (Lodge) walking on roads and trails; some midday breaks; four long days; warm and humid climate.
+Good (Tower) and excellent (Lodge) accommodations and delicious food (both places); all nights at two locations, except for hotel on last night; easy to moderate (Tower) to some steep (Lodge) walking on roads and trails; some midday breaks; four long days; warm and humid climate.

-Our PANAMA DVD features a mesmerizing tour of the Canopy Tower and Canopy Lodge.
+Our PANAMA DVD features a mesmerizing tour of the Canopy Tower and Canopy Lodge (see video above).
 Beautiful footage of some of Panama’s most electrifying birds and commentary by Victor Emanuel highlight this 15-minute presentation.
 Please contact the VENT office to receive your free copy.

 View our Panama’s Canopy Tower and El Valle photo galleries: